cmcevoy0405/ai_tennis_tracker/README.md

-# ai_tennis_tracker
+# 🎾 AI Tennis Tracker

-Use YOLO to identify tennis player and ball to output statistics like shot speed and player speed.
-Additionally built a court line detection system to conclude whether a ball was in or out.
+Use YOLO to identify tennis players and the ball, output statistics like shot speed and player speed, and detect court lines to determine whether a ball was in or out.